huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_stream.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the log stream resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the log stream resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new log stream resource.

-* `group_id` - (Required)
-  Specifies the ID of a created log group.
+* `group_id` - (Required, String, ForceNew) Specifies the ID of a created log group.
 Changing this parameter will create a new resource.

-* `stream_name` - (Required)
-  Specifies the log stream name.
+* `stream_name` - (Required, String, ForceNew) Specifies the log stream name.
 Changing this parameter will create a new resource.

 ## Attributes Reference